sridurgeshv/Building-a-Web-3-Game-with-Immutable-Passport-Integration/README.md

 ngrok http 3000 --domain <YOUR DOMAIN>
 ```
 # Proof of Success :
+   In your browser, go to your domain. ⚠️ Ensure that your browser's pop up blocker is turned off, as it will interfere with the login and minting process.
+Proceed to click on the 'Connect passport' button, which will trigger a pop-up to log in with Immutable Passport.
+Once the login has been authenticated, the game will start.
+You can use arrow keys to move your spaceship around and spacebar to shoot.

 - You have to Log in with your Immutable passport

 ![Project Logo](https://github.com/sridurgeshv/a-Game-with-the-Immutable-zkEVM/blob/main/images/0.JPG)